Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Conclusion

 \section{Conclusion}

-In this paper, we introduces the AEF-OCL, an OCL approach for imbalanced autonomous dataset based on a large-scale pre-trained backbone.
-Our method uses the ridge regression as a classifier and solves the problem of OCL by recursively calculating its analytical solution, establishing an equivalence between the continual learning and its joint-learning counterpart.
-A significant feature of our approach is its elimination of the need for historical samples, addressing memory issues and ensuring data privacy.
-Furthermore, we introduce the PFG module, which effectively combats data imbalance by generating pseudo data through recursive distribution calculations on task-specific data.
+In this paper, we have introduced the AEF-OCL, an OCL approach for imbalanced autonomous driving datasets based on a large-scale pre-trained backbone.
+Our method uses ridge regression as a classifier to solve the OCL problem in transportation by recursively calculating its analytical solution, establishing an equivalence between the CL and its joint-learning counterpart.
+Our AEF-OCL eliminates the need for historical samples, addresses privacy issues, and ensures data privacy.
+Furthermore, we have introduced the PFG module, which effectively combats data imbalance by generating pseudo-data through recursive distribution calculations on task-specific data.
 Experiments on the SODA10M dataset have validated the competitive performance of AEF-OCL in addressing OCL challenges associated with autonomous driving.